-FRM in Greater Manchester is funded through three main source for capital investments: Grant in Aid from the Environment Agency's Investment Programme, Local Levy provided by the RFCC and external contributions (public and private) to match fund Grant in Aid.
+FRM in Greater Manchester is funded through three main source for capital investments:

+- Grant in Aid from the Environment Agency's Investment Programme, - Local Levy provided by the RFCC and - external contributions (public and private) to match fund Grant in Aid.

 These funding sources are summarised below - further detail is provided in Section 4 regarding current investment in FRM in Greater Manchester.

-- Environment Agency Investment Programme Government is investing £2.6 billion to better protect the country from flooding and coastal erosion between April 2015 and March 2021.
+Environment Agency Investment Programme - Government is investing £2.6 billion to better protect the country from flooding and coastal erosion between April 2015 and March 2021.
 This includes over 1,500 schemes that will better protect 300,000 homes in that period.

-Submissions are made to the Environment Agency, and considered by the RFCC, and funding is allocated through the Partnership Funding formula that takes into account Outcome Measures, which cover measures regarding numbers of properties moved from one flood risk band to another, including a focus on deprived communities and environmental outcomes, and the amount of external contributions that have been secured. - RFCC Local Levy this is obtained from Council Tax from the relevant LLFAs in the RFCC region.
-The Levy can be used as a discretionary contribution from the RFCC to provide the external contribution to leverage Grant in Aid, and also funds some schemes 100%.
-In
+Submissions are made to the Environment Agency and considered by the RFCC.
+Funding is allocated through the Partnership Funding formula that considers Outcome Measures.
+Outcome Measures cover measures regarding numbers of properties moved from one flood risk band to another.
+This includes a focus on deprived communities and environmental outcomes, and the amount of external contributions that have been secured.

-^{} NB: RMAs have different responsibilities for reservoirs such as regulation, asset management and flood incident response

-1 GMCA and the Environment Agency (2016) Flood Investigation Report - 26 December 2015

-- addition, funding can be obtained from the General Drainage Charge for areas that are not covered by Internal Drainage Boards. - External contributions these are secured from a variety of sources to provide the additional funding required to secure Grant in Aid.
-Nationally these have largely been secured from public sector sources, mainly from LLFAs, however private sector funding has also been secured and is encouraged by the Environment Agency and Government.
+- RFCC Local Levy this is obtained from Council Tax from the relevant LLFAs in the RFCC region.
+The Levy can be used as a discretionary contribution from the RFCC to provide the external contribution to leverage Grant in Aid and funds some schemes 100%.
+In addition, funding can be obtained from the General Drainage Charge for areas that are not covered by Internal Drainage Boards. - External contributions these are secured from a variety of sources to provide the additional funding required to secure Grant in Aid.
+Nationally these have largely been secured from public sector sources, mainly from LLFAs.
+However, private sector funding has also been secured and is encouraged by the Environment Agency and Government.

 In addition, further external funding sources include s.106 and Community Infrastructure Levy developer contributions, the European Regional Development Fund (ERDF), Single Growth Fund (LEPs), National Lottery funding and other grant funding trusts and foundations.

-Revenue funding is provided by the relevant RMA dependent on the type of flood risk being addressed so maintenance and revenue activities for main watercourses is funded by the Environment Agency and for ordinary water courses and surface water flood risk, by LLFAs.
+Revenue funding is provided by the relevant RMA dependent on the type of flood risk being addressed.
+Maintenance and revenue activities for main watercourses is funded by the Environment Agency.
+For ordinary watercourses and surface water flood risk, by LLFAs.
 In addition, related activities that contribute towards FRM are undertaken and funded by highways authorities, Highways England, Network Rail and other infrastructure bodies.